yenchiah/project-website-template/README.md

   - Firefox 18

 # Problems and Bugs
-Here are several known problems and bugs that will be addressed in the future.
+Here are the problems and bugs that I plan to address in the future.
 If you fixed them, please do not hesitate to send me a pull request, and I would be very grateful.
 Please also report problems and bugs in [GitHub Issues](https://github.com/yenchiah/project-website-template/issues).

 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.